-Don’t Assume a Beach Is Clothing Optional
+Don’t Assume That a Beach Is Clothing-Optional

 Reading somewhere that a beach is clothing-optional does not mean that the beach is actually clothing-optional.
-Do your due diligence and ensure that the area you’re in is truly safe for your naked patronage.
-To get you started, the American Association for Nude Recreation has a short list of nude beaches in the U.S. (there aren’t many), while the Travel Channel has rounded up some of the top nude beaches around the world.
+Do your due diligence and ensure that the area is truly safe for your naked patronage.
+To get you started, the American Association for Nude Recreation supplies a short list of nude beaches in the U.S. (there aren’t many), while SmarterTravel has rounded up some of the world’s top nudist destinations.

 Don’t Forget to Research Naturist Resorts

-Don’t Expect Too Much
+Don’t Expect Too Much at Nude Beaches

-Don’t Take Pictures
+Don’t Take Pictures at a Nude Beach

 Don’t Go Naked in Certain Public Areas